 Particularly renowned for our broad approach to art, our work encompasses ancient, medieval, Renaissance, modern and contemporary European art, American art, African art, Asian art and Pacific art.
-Staff, students and researchers in the School are interested in the history of art, as well as archaeology, anthropology, cultural heritage, and museum studies.
+Our staff, students and researchers are interested in the history of art, as well as archaeology, anthropology, cultural heritage, and museum studies.

 Our students are able to study a wider range of artistic cultures, periods and forms than in any other art history department in the UK.

 We are ranked 2nd in the UK for History of Art, Architecture and Design in the Times Good University Guide 2015.
 The guide also places us joint first for Student Satisfaction and second for Research Quality.
 In the Guardian University Guide 2015, we are ranked 6th overall and 2nd for student satisfaction.
 71% of students who graduated in 2013 are now in ‘professional or managerial jobs or in further study'.
 In 2013-14 100% of our students with our School achieved good honours (DHLE 2013/14).